Virginia Cavaliers men's basketball: NCAA tournament results

-The Cavaliers have appeared in the NCAA tournament 25 times.
-Their combined record is 35–24.
+The Cavaliers have appeared in the NCAA tournament 26 times.
+Their combined record is 35–25.
 They were national champions in 2019.

 NCAA Tournament seeding history

-Virginia is one of five NCAA programs to earn a No. 1 seed in the NCAA Division I men's basketball tournament seven or more times.
+Virginia is one of six NCAA programs to earn a No. 1 seed in the NCAA Division I men's basketball tournament seven or more times.

 The NCAA began seeding the NCAA Tournament with the 1979 edition.
 The 64-team field started in 1985, which guaranteed that a championship team had to win six games.